andersbogsnes/homepage/content/presentations/airflow/10_sensor.md

 A sensor is an operator that runs continously, succeeding only when a condition is met.

-These can be used for any task that needs to wait on some external input.
+<p class="fragment">These can be used for any task that needs to wait on some external input.</p>

-Could be a file landing on a FTP server or some data to land in a database or just wait 10 mins before proceeding.
+<p class="fragment">Could be a file landing on a FTP server or some data to land in a database or just wait 10 mins before proceeding.</p>

 ---